-If you haven’t been active for a while, be sure to take it easy and start slowly.
-Walking for just five or 10 minutes at a time, several days a week is a great way to begin.
-Once you can walk for 30 minutes at a time, you have built a solid foundation and are ready to add more challenging activities to your regimen.
-Be sure to check with your doctor before beginning a new exercise regimen.
-They can help create a workout plan that suits your specific needs and goals.
+If you haven’t been physically active for a while, start slowly.
+Gradually build your endurance, strength, balance, and flexibility.
+Walking for just five or 10 minutes at a time on several days each week, is a great way to begin.
+Once you can walk for 30 minutes at a time, you’ve built a solid foundation and are ready to add more challenging activities to your routine.
+Starting a basic strength routine while you begin your aerobic routine will help you build the strength you need to support your aerobic workouts.

 - tai chi

 - square dancing

 If you’re aged 65 or older, the Centers for Disease Control and Prevention (CDC) recommend getting at least 150 minutes of moderate-intensity aerobic activity per week — or 75 minutes of vigorous-intensity aerobic activity.

 Even small changes to your overall muscle strength can have a huge impact on your life.
 Carrying groceries, climbing stairs, and getting up out of a chair all require muscle strength.
 If you’re 65 or older, the CDC recommends participating in strength-training workouts at least twice a week.

 Start by using small weights, such as 1- and 2-pound dumbbells.
 Try to complete 10 to 15 repetitions of a variety of weightlifting exercises, such as bicep curls, triceps extensions, and chest presses.
 You can also use your own body weight to provide resistance, while completing activities such as lunges, squats, and modified pushups.
 Complete a variety of activities to strengthen all of your major muscle groups, including your legs, hips, back, abdomen, chest, shoulders, and arms.